edbury/gremlin-camp/src/site/notes/spaces/moonrise/burning characters.md

 - Take the `Child Prodigy` trait for free.
 - The related skill must be selected from skills offered by your first or second Lifepath.

+> **Child Prodigy (Adjusted)**
-> [!note]
+>
-> **Child Prodigy (Adjusted)** This trait is only available to one or two lifepath characters.
+> This trait is only available to one or two lifepath characters.
 The player may shade shift one skill.
 Abuse this at your peril.

 ### Corruption